The diary combines a simple to browse interface modelled on a typical pocket

 ICONS

 Whether to create icons when saving the diary to a new file. the default is not save icons when start from shell but defaults to saving icons when started from Workbench.
-There is an addition tool type NOICONS that may be used to disable icon saving when started from workbench.

 FILE